-(iii) Stamp Duty Reserve Tax
+(C) Stamp Duty Reserve Tax

-Stamp duty reserve tax (SDRT) is generally charged on any agreements to transfer shares of ICVCs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration.
+Stamp duty reserve tax ('SDRT') is generally charged on any agreements to transfer shares of OEICs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration.

-No SDRT charge arises on the issue or surrender of shares of ICVCs.
-However, investors may be subject to an SDRT charge where shares in the Company are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.
+No SDRT charge arises on the issue or surrender of shares of OEICs.
+However, investors may be subject to an SDRT charge where Shares in the Company are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.

-20.2 Taxation of the Shareholders
+21.2 Taxation of Shareholders

-(i) Income
+(A) Income

-For tax purposes, an ICVC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the Company.
+For tax purposes, an OEIC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by it.
 Distributions may be made as interest distributions or dividend distributions as set out below.